christianwgd/pyverimi/README.md

-# yes® Client Implementation for Python 3
+# yes® Relying Party/Client Implementation in Python 3

 This library implements a complete yes® relying party / client flow in Python.